-Anti-corruption and Bribery
+• Anti-corruption and Bribery

-The Company is opposed to all forms of corruption and bribery and has the policy to encourage employees to abide by the laws and be good citizens of our country and to support the transparent business operation with our business partner.
+The Company is opposed to all forms of corruption and bribery and has a policy to encourage employees to abide by the laws and be good citizens of our country and to support transparent business operations with our business partner.
 The objective is to improve and support the sustainable development of our society since the Company has joined the declaration to engage in Collective Anti-Corruption: CAC.